robdasilva/rschweizer.github.io/index.md

 I admire functional and minimalistic architecture and design, enjoy good food and creative cooking and like to push myself with a high-intensity workout or go for a run.

-Currently revamping my older version of a famous two-player game as a silly side project: <a href="http://battleship-dev-web-app.s3-website.eu-central-1.amazonaws.com">Battleship</a>